Call +1.800.397.3348 or contact your travel advisor

 However, Ridley explains that the climate in Galápagos fluctuates between the cool, dry season with productive waters which fuel the marine ecosystems, and the hot, humid season with warm, nutrient-poor waters that lead to rains which fuel the terrestrial ecosystems.

-The life cycles of the wildlife are tied to this fluctuation, she says, and that means different months have specific highlights, which we will look at below.
+The life cycles of the wildlife are tied to this fluctuation, she says, and that means different months have specific highlights, which you can look at below.
 Some species breed throughout the year, like magnificent frigatebirds and swallow-tailed gulls.
 Many other species that have more defined breeding seasons can also be found breeding throughout the year, such as red-footed boobies, Galápagos penguins, and sea lions.

-Let’s start with the month of May, which many of our experts agreed is a very enjoyable time of year for Galápagos Islands cruises.
+Let’s start with the month of May, which many experts at National Geographic-Lindblad Expeditions agreed is a very enjoyable time of year for Galápagos Islands cruises.

 May in the Galápagos Islands